Irreducibility of the Gorenstein loci of Hilbert schemes via ray families: Acknowledgements

 \section{Acknowledgements}

 We wish to express our thanks to A.A.~Iarrobino and P.M.~Marques for inspiring conversations.
 Moreover we are also sincerely grateful to W.~Buczy\'nska and J.~Buczy\'nski for their care, support and hospitality during the preparation of this paper.
+We also thank J.~Buczy\'nski for explaining the proof of Proposition~\ref{ref:irreducibility_of_dual_socle:prop}.
+We thank the referee for careful reading and suggesting a number of improvements.
 The examples were obtained with the help of Magma computing software, see~\cite{Magma}.

 Gianfranco Casnati,\\ Dipartimento di Scienze Matematiche, Politecnico di Torino, \\ corso Duca degli Abruzzi 24, 10129 Torino, Italy \\ e-mail: {\tt gianfranco.casnati@polito.it}

 Joachim Jelisiejew,\\ Faculty of Mathematics, Informatics, and Mechanics, University of Warsaw,\\ Banacha 2, 02-097 Warsaw, Poland\\ \texttt{j.jelisiejew@mimuw.edu.pl}